-3. Approve all ballots for online elections
+Approve all ballots for online elections

-4. Review and approve by voting the budgets submitted by the Chairman.
+Review and approve by voting the budgets and expenditures submitted by the Chair.

-5. Handle appeals of initial Membership decisions made by the ST, by majority vote, with at least four members voting.

-6. Appoint the Constituency’s representatives to the ICANN Nominating Committee by majority vote, with at least four members voting.
+Appoint the Constituency representatives to the ICANN Nominating Committee by majority vote, with at least four members voting.

-7. Appoint the Constituency’s representatives to the Public Interest Registry Advisory Committee (.ORG) by majority vote, with at least four members voting
+Appoint Constituency representative to the Public Interest Registry Advisory Committee (.ORG) by majority vote, with at least four members voting

+Appoint representatives to fill any position in NCSG, GNSO or ICANN that requires Constituency representation by majority vote, with at least four members voting

-8. Fill temporary vacancies in the Chair position and oversee elections, as appropriate, for replacement of GNSO Council representatives, the Chair, or Regional Representatives for bad actions or nonparticipation.
+Fill temporary vacancies in the Chair position and oversee elections, as appropriate, for the Chair, or Regional EC Representatives for bad actions or nonparticipation.

-9. Appoint a delegate(s) to serve on the NCSG Executive Committee.
-Any NCSG Executive Committee delegates shall also serve in a ex-officio (nonvoting) capacity on the NCUC Policy Committee and NCUC Executive Committee.
+Appoint a delegate(s) to serve on the NCSG Executive Committee.
+Any NCSG Executive Committee delegates shall also serve in an ex-officio (nonvoting) capacity on the NCUC Policy Committee and NCUC Executive Committee.

+Appoint the chair of the NCUC Policy Committee.

+G. The Treasurer

+The EC shall elect a Treasurer to assist in the management of the Constituency.
+The Treasurer will be nominated to the EC by the Chair, with notification to the membership, and must be approved by a majority vote with at least three members voting.
+If three EC members fail to vote within two weeks of the nomination, the Chair shall appoint the Treasurer.

+The Treasurer shall be responsible for depositing any contributions, managing the Constituency bookkeeping and accounting, and regularly reporting to the EC regarding finances and accounts.

+If the Treasurer is not an EC member, he or she shall be a nonvoting member of the EC, and shall be expected to participate in all EC meetings.

+H. The Vice Chair

+A member of the EC may be designated as Vice Chair by a majority vote of the EC

+The Vice chair will take over the duties of the Chair when:

+The Chair delegates those responsibilities to him or her for a temporary period

+The Chair is incapacitated or unaccountably absent for 30 days or more

+The Chair resigns before the term is finished

 V. The Policy Committee

-A. The Constituency shall have a Policy Committee (PC) which shall be responsible for determining and representing the positions of the Constituency on matters of domain name and ICANN policy and procedure to the Generic Names Supporting Organization of ICANN (the GNSO), the GNSO Council, and other ICANN policy committees, working groups, advisory committees, and policy forums.
+A. The Constituency shall have a Policy Committee (PC).
+The Chair of the Policy Committee shall be responsible for facilitating the formulation of Constituency positions on public comment requests, on matters of domain name policy and on ICANN corporate governance, and providing them in a timely manner to the Generic Names Supporting Organization of ICANN (the GNSO), the GNSO Council, and any other ICANN committees and working groups.

-B. The Policy Committee shall be co-chaired by the Constituency Representatives to the GNSO Council.

-GNSO Council Representatives:

-1. Shall be elected for two-year terms by the voting Members of the Constituency; however, to preserve continuity on the Council, the NCSG may determine which terms shall terminate in an even- or odd-numbered year.

-2. Shall be selected to ensure that the geographic diversity requirements specified by the NCSG are achieved,

-3. Shall not be on the Executive Committee

-4. May not be from the same organization or different chapters of the same organization, and

-5. Shall serve no more than two consecutive terms subject to the provisions of ICANN Bylaws, Article X, Section 3.
+B. The chair of the Policy Committee shall be appointed by the EC and shall also serve on the NCSG Policy Committee.
+The PC shall include the NCUC chair, any elected NCUC GNSO Council Representatives who are also NCUC members and any NCUC member who volunteers, but will not exceed 10 members in size.

+C. The Executive Coordinator appoints the NCUC members of the Policy Committees.

-C. The Policy Committee Co-Chairs shall
+D. The Policy Committee Chair shall

-1. Attend and/or participate by telephone in GNSO Council Meetings, and participate in the online GNSO Council Discussions,

-2. To the extent the GNSO Council permits proxy votes, assign their vote by proxy to the other Constituency GNSO Council Representative for all calls and meetings for which he/she cannot be present, with or without specific voting instructions.
-If any Constituency Council Representative cannot attend the meeting, the Representative may assign his/her proxy with specific voting instructions to another Council member.

-3. As appropriate, volunteer to chair and/or serve on GNSO Council committees, task forces and other groups that are developing domain name policies of interest and concern to the Constituency.
+Attend and/or participate remotely in NCSG Policy Committee Meetings

+Organize regular meetings of the Committee at ICANN meetings and by teleconference

-4. As appropriate, work with Constituency Members to find appropriate and expert members of the Constituency and Noncommercial Community to serve on policy development activities initiated by ICANN’s Board, President, or staff, and GNSO Council committees, working groups and other groups open to constituency participation.
+Work with Constituency Members to find appropriate and expert members of the broader noncommercial community to serve on policy development activities initiated by ICANN’s Board, President or staff; GNSO Council committees or working groups; and any other groups open to constituency participation.

-5. Consult with the Constituency to develop policy positions.
-The Policy Committee may also start a working group and policy process at the request of a bone-fide member and with the agreement of the EC.
+Consult with the Constituency to develop policy positions.
+The Policy Committee may also start a NCUC working group and policy process on its own initiative or the request of a bone-fide member and with the agreement of the EC.